PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 07:27:11
+Last updated: 2024-04-07 07:27:44
-Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky
+Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One